estark37/estark37.github.io/_posts/2021-04-28-the-fundamental-laws-of-private-information-retrieval.md

 scheme can be:

   * **Information-theoretically secure vs. computationally secure**.
-As in other types of cryptography, information theoretically secure means that what the attacker sees is uniformly randomly distributed across the set of possible
-    messages: there is literally zero information about what element is being queried in the messages that the attacker sees.
+As in other types of cryptography, information theoretically secure means that an attacker with no limits on their computational power or time still cannot break the scheme.
+What the attacker sees is uniformly randomly distributed across the set of possible messages: there is literally zero information about what element is being queried in the messages that the attacker sees.
 In other words, the client’s queries are distributed identically regardless of which database element the client is querying for.
 Computationally secure, on the other hand, means that the distribution that the attacker sees may not be actually uniformly random, but it’s computationally indistinguishable from random.
 In the case of computationally secure PIR, no efficient (polynomially-bounded) attacker can distinguish a query for one element from a query for another element.
+In the rest of this post, I'll be talking almost exclusively about information-theoretical PIR.
   * **Single-server vs. multi-server**.
 The single-server setting is the straightforward setting I described initially: a server holds a database of bits, and a client exchanges messages with the server to retrieve the bit at an index of interest.
 In the multi-server setting, there are multiple servers that each hold a copy of the database, and the client exchanges messages with these multiple servers to query the index of interest.
-Importantly, the servers are assumed to be non-colluding; that is, the security of the scheme only holds if the servers don’t exchange information with each other.
+Multi-server is typically used in information theoretic PIR, because, as you will see below, multiple servers are necessary for efficiency in the information theoretic setting.
+Importantly, the servers are assumed to be non-colluding; that is, the information-theoretic security of the scheme only holds if the servers don’t exchange information with each other.
   * **Entirely online vs. offline/online**.
 So far I’ve described entirely online PIR, meaning that the entire protocol happens at query time.
 There are also schemes that introduce a preprocessing phase (where the server does